DNA (Kendrick Lamar song): Music video

 The song's music video, directed by Nabil Elderkin and released on April 18, 2017, features American actor Don Cheadle.
 The video, directed by Nabil and The Little Homies, begins with Cheadle entering an interrogation room, where Lamar is being held captive and attached to a lie detector machine.
 After Cheadle mocks Lamar, he turns the machine on where he's shocked with Lamar's life force and begins rapping the track.
 From here, Cheadle and Lamar switch back and forth from rapping the song, mirroring each other's movements along the way until Cheadle finally succumbs to Lamar and lets him go.
 Afterwards, scenes of Lamar rapping alone along with some of his friends, including American rapper Schoolboy Q, follow.
 The video ends with an extended outro for the song, as Schoolboy Q approaches and punches the camera in slow motion.
 The video features the use of Chinese in the second half, with Kendrick subtitled "功夫肯尼" ("Kung Fu Kenny", an alternate name used throughout the Damn album) and Kendrick's crew being given "的家庭" (De jiātíng; "the family").
 The Top Dawg Entertainment logo is presented alongside "顶级狗娱乐" (Dǐngjí gǒu yúlè, literally "top level dog entertainment").

 Upon release, the music video received positive reviews from critics.

 Live performances

 Lamar performed "DNA" at the Coachella Valley Music and Arts Festival on April 23, 2017.
 Lamar also performed "DNA" on The Damn Tour.
 He also performed the song at the 60th Annual Grammy Awards.
+He also performed "DNA" at the Super Bowl LIX halftime show.